 Wire and Wood Festival brings well-known headliners together for a one-of-a-kind concert.

 The Wire and Wood Songwriters Festival is coming up on Oct.
-7 and 8 and Alpharetta will be hosting a slew of talented artists.
-I attended last year’s concert and it was fantastic, albeit a bit chilly.
-I’m glad they’ve moved the date up this year, as this should make for perfect weather to be outdoors.
+6 and 7 and Alpharetta will be hosting a slew of talented artists.
+Timing should make for perfect weather to be outdoors.

 The two-day festival will feature over 20 songwriters performing across five stages.
 The stages are set up around downtown Alpharetta.
 You don’t have to walk far to go from stage to stage at the Wire and Wood Festival.
-Headliners for Saturday night include John Oates (of Hall & Oates), Emily Saliers (of Indigo Girls), Kristian Bush (of Sugarland) and Ken Block and Drew Copeland (of Sister Hazel).
+Headliners for Saturday night include Shawn Mullins and Matthew Sweet.

 Make an evening of the Wire and Wood Festival and dine at some of the fantastic restaurants in Alpharetta.
 Here’s some I love: